jiajie789/ESHAPE/README.md

 13)calc_traversal_time.m   Calculate traversal time which is defined as accumulated time consumed by every component of the chain code.

-14)calc_traversal_vector.m   Generate position coordinates of chain code.

-15)plot_fourier_approx_modify.m   Plot the fourier approximation, given a chain code, number of harmonic elements (n), and number of points for reconstruction (m).
+14)plot_fourier_approx_modify.m   Plot the fourier approximation, given a chain code, number of harmonic elements (n), and number of points for reconstruction (m).
 Normalization can be applied by setting "normalized = 1".

-Other codes used in case study and stored in file "transform"
+3.Transform

+15)MainDlg.m   Main program for the normalization test under basic transformations.

 16)chain_code_ysysmmetry_func.m   Generate y-axis symmetric chain code.